-- ٠ Transfer Experience and Advising Mentor (TEAM) Project.
-The University of Illinois has an impressive record of recruiting high ability students, the vast majority of them entering the institution from high school.
+- Transfer Experience and Advising Mentor (TEAM) Project.
+The University • of Illinois has an impressive record of recruiting high ability students, the vast majority of them entering the institution from high school.
 However, there are a significant, and growing, number of diverse, high talent individuals who attend community college on their pathway to a four-year degree.
 Many prospective applicants opt to transfer to regional four-year institutions, never giving the University of Illinois serious consideration.
 Further, and more troubling, it appears that among students who do transfer to four-year institutions, many never fulfill their dream of a four-year degree.
 The University of Illinois must address these critical problems of access and attainment if it is to fulfill its obligation to the people of Illinois.
 Community college transfer students typically bring with them an unparalleled zeal for learning and a very clear sense of how Illinois positions its graduates for leadership in business, government, academia, health care and the nonprofit and other sectors.
 But too often that zeal and clarity are frustrated by unanticipated academic challenges as well as unwelcome bureaucratic hurdles.
 In view of this untenable situation, UIUC has developed a specific plan that will promote access and attainment through the baccalaureate degree for community college transfer students.
 The TEAM Project has three fundamental goals: - 1.
 Increase the number of students who transfer to UIUC from ten target community college districts within Illinois, selected based on density of prospective students, high enrollment of students of color, and, in many cases, limited history of graduates matriculating to UIUC; - 2.
-Increase the academic success of students who transfer from the ten targeted districts; and - 3.
-Reduce academic and bureaucratic barriers for community college students who transfer to UIUC, to enhance both access and degree attainment. - Illinois Honors Program.
+Increase the academic success of students who transfer from the ten targeted districts ensuring retention through graduation; and - 3.
+Reduce academic and bureaucratic barriers for community college students who transfer to UIUC, to enhance both access and degree attainment. - Illinois Honors Model.
 It is imperative that UIUC strengthen the partnership with academic colleges to provide an improved honors experience that includes a freshman seminar and senior culminating experience for all James Scholars.
 The James Scholar program has a long tradition at UIUC.
 In most colleges, the program serves high achieving students by engaging them in individual learning agreements, scholarship or research activities that supplement regular course assignments as negotiated individually between students and their professors.
-Through the Illinois Honors Program, UIUC will add two stable, small course experiences across colleges adding quality and consistency to the honors offerings.
-The overall aim is to provide a consistent and high quality Illinois Honors Program that effectively recruits the most talented students and provides them with critical learning opportunities.
+The quality and consistency of these experiences can vary widely and the number of students served does not meet student demand.
+Through an enhanced and expanded Illinois Honors Model, UIUC will add two consistent, high quality and interactive course experiences across colleges in order to upgrade our honors offerings.
+The overall aim is to provide a consistent and high quality Illinois Honors Model, across colleges, that effectively attracts the most talented students and provides them with critical learning opportunities.